matthewomccorkle/matthewomccorkle.github.io/_posts/2023-01-18-day_059_gowitness.md

 ### 5. **How to use gowitness?**

-In order to use gowitness you must have Golang installed on your device.
+To use gowitness you must have Golang installed on your device.
 Check which version of Golang you have by entering `go version` into your command line.

 <br>